If you are not familiar with the default settings of your LinkedIn account, you should spend time reviewing your Settings and Privacy

-Permitted Services – manage what 3rd party applications you permit to connect to your LinkedIn Account.
+Permitted Services – manage what 3rd party applications you permit to connect to your LinkedIn account.

 Account Management – The important items here are:

-Merging LinkedIn Accounts – If you have an old LinkedIn account you’ll want to merge into your primary account, or delete it.
+Merging LinkedIn Accounts – If you have an old LinkedIn account you’ll want to merge it into your primary account, or delete it.

 Closing your LinkedIn Account – Yep, this is where you do this.
 I am considering what to do with my LinkedIn account when I pass away.
 Maybe I’ll close it then.

 Edit your Public Profile – this is where you adjust what others see when they look at your LinkedIn Profile without being logged into LinkedIn (google searches).
 You also adjust your LinkedIn Public Profile URL here. (have you done this?)

 Who can see your connections – You can allow your connections to see everyone you are connected to or restrict viewing this information to mutual connections only.
 I recommend allowing your connections to see who you are connected to.

 How others see your LinkedIn Activity – here are the important items here: